 Actual vs Posted – Park Averages

 The other parks actually don’t do remarkably better.
-Magic Kingdom actual wait times average 65% of posted times.
-Animal Kingdom actual wait times average 70% of posted times.
-Hollywood Studios has the most accurate posted times of the bunch, with actual wait times coming in at 76% of what is posted.
+Magic Kingdom and Hollywood Studios actual wait times average 64% of posted times.
+Animal Kingdom has the most accurate posted times of the bunch, with actual wait times coming in at a whole 68% of what is posted.

 So no matter which park you visit, overall you can expect to wait less than what the posted wait time tells you.
 But which rides are driving these trends?